 \textbf{Integration Time and Early Stopping (Section~\ref{sec:tres}).} OT paths outperform VP paths in both TabSynFlow and TabbyFlow, maintaining high utility earlier in the generation process.
 VP paths require full integration to achieve competitive performance.
-However, both trajectories are prone to reduced utility and / or increased risk when the integration time approaches one ($t_{ode}\to 1$).
-Practical strategies to mitigate this include early stopping ($t_{ode}\leq0.9$) or velocity clipping\footnote{e.g., \texttt{clip(1-1/(1-t), 0, m)}, m is the maximum value allowed}.
+However, both trajectories are prone to reduced utility and / or increased risk when the integration time approaches one ($t_{\text{ode}}\to 1$).
+Practical strategies to mitigate this include early stopping ($0.9\leq t_{\text{ode}}<1.0$) or velocity clipping\footnote{e.g., \texttt{clip(1-1/(1-t), 0, m)}, m is the maximum value allowed}.
 In general, OT trajectories provide a more stable and reliable approach to tabular synthesis.

-\textbf{Deterministic vs.\ stochastic sampling (Section~\ref{sec:sderes}}).
-The application of SDE solvers within the VFM framework presents a more complex picture than initially hypothesised.
-While it is theoretically established that SDE recovers the same marginal distributions as ODE, our empirical results reveal numerical differences.
-In particular, on datasets such as Fiji and Rawnda, SDE sampling led to a simultaneous increase in utility and reduction in risk.
+\textbf{Deterministic vs.\ Stochastic Sampling (Section~\ref{sec:sderes}).} The application of SDE solvers within the VFM framework presents a more complex picture than initially hypothesised.
+Although theoretically established that SDE recovers the same marginal distributions as ODE, our empirical results reveal numerical differences.
+In particular, on datasets such as Fiji, SDE sampling led to a simultaneous increase in utility and a reduction in risk.
 This dual improvement suggests that the controlled stochasticity of the SDE can act as a beneficial regulariser or enable more effective exploration of the data space, rather than merely introducing destructive noise.
 However, since performance gains were not observed across all datasets, the utility of SDEs appears to be data-dependent.
-Thus, the choice between deterministic and stochastic samplers is not about universal dominance, but about suitability to specific dataset.
+Thus, the choice between deterministic and stochastic samplers is not about universal dominance but about suitability to a specific dataset.